link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 One of the two keys will be published for consumers to use;
 this is the **Public Key**.
 The other key is retained privately and is called the **Private Key**.
-Typically, the public key is used for encryption, as decryption is considered more sensitive.
+Typically, the public key is used for encryption, as decryption is often considered more sensitive.

 For example,
 we might distribute the public key so that the encryption step can occur on the client side,